DamilolaALX/printf/README.md

 ## Tasks
 These are all the tasks contained in this project.

-0. I'm not going anywhere.
+[0.
+I'm not going anywhere.
 You can print that wherever you want to.
-I'm here and I'm a Spur for life
+I'm here and I'm a Spur for life]
 * Write a function that produces output according to format.
 * 	c : converts input into a character s : converts input into a string
-1. Education is when you read the fine print.
-Experience is what you get if you don't Handle the following conversion specifiers: d : converts input into a base 10 integer i : converts input into an integer
+[1.
+Education is when you read the fine print.
+Experience is what you get if you don't] Handle the following conversion specifiers: d : converts input into a base 10 integer i : converts input into an integer
-2. Just because it's in print doesn't mean it's the gospel Create a man page for your function
+[2.
+Just because it's in print doesn't mean it's the gospel] Create a man page for your function
-3. With a face like mine, I do better in print
-Handle the following conversion specifiers: b : the unsigned int argument is converted to binary
+3. [With a face like mine, I do better in print] Handle the following conversion specifiers: b : the unsigned int argument is converted to binary
 4. What one has not experienced, one will never understand in print